hicommonwealth/commonwealth/knowledge_base/EVM-Testing.md

 1. run `npm install`
 2. Add the host `127.0.0.1       chain` to `/etc/hosts`
-3. run `yarn run ganache`
+3. run `pnpm run ganache`
 4. Specify Host port for API ie `export CHAIN_PORT=3000`
 5. Specify that ganache should be used `export RPC_HOST=ganache`
-6. run `yarn start` in a separate terminal.
+6. run `pnpm start` in a separate terminal.

 ## API